 For organizations that want to become agile, cultural change is not an option but a necessity.

-Continuing with the Don't Panic series, Dave Sharrock and Melissa Boggs will provide examples for each story type and how they can be used to change the organizational culture.
+Continuing with the Don’t Panic series, Dave Sharrock and Melissa Boggs will explain how culture changes as well as discuss the technique of storytelling.

 Dave Sharrock (DSH): When it comes to organizational change, there are going to be new structures and processes.
 As much as we can email powerpoints and do roadshows to explain what those structures and processes are, the truth is that this is NOT the way we change what we do.
 We have to understand the human nature of organizational change.

 To Melissa’s point about the traditions, behaviors and habits in an organization, all of those norms need to be redefined.
 Those norms need to be changed step by step, piece by piece as we go forward and what we would like to do is talk about how that happens.

 Melissa Boggs (MBO): This is so much more than change management.
 As shown by the Results Pyramid, it is about changing Experiences.
 When you change an experience for someone or you create and share a new experience, it begins to change one’s belief.
 Those beliefs are strongly tied to the traditions, habits, and behaviors that we talked about earlier.
 Once beliefs start to change, we see new actions which then ultimately generate new results.
 So it’s important to understand that you can’t just start at the top and tell people, “this is what it will be like now”.
 Instead, change starts with the experience.